pablogarciaprado/CodeAlchemy/content/concepts_glossary.md

 3. Adopt a persona for your input.
 Adding a persona for the model can provide meaningful context to help it focus on related questions, which can help improve accuracy.
 4. It’s a recommended practice to keep each sentence concise.
 Longer sentences can sometimes produce suboptimal results.

+## Proxy
+A proxy is an intermediary that acts on behalf of something else.
+The meaning varies slightly by context:

+### Networking
+A proxy server sits between a user and the internet.
+It forwards requests and responses between them.

+Uses:
+- Hide user IP (anonymity)
+- Control access (e.g., firewalls, parental filters)
+- Improve performance (caching)
+- Monitor or log traffic

+### General Use
+A proxy is someone or something authorized to act for another.

+- Example: A proxy voter casts a vote on someone else's behalf.

+### Programming:
+A proxy object is a placeholder or interface that controls access to another object.

+Use cases:
+- Lazy loading
+- Access control
+- Logging or monitoring interactions
+- Remote object interaction (e.g., RPC)

+### AI or Data Science:
+A proxy variable is an indirect measure used when the actual variable isn't available or measurable.

 ## Unit Tests

 A **unit test** is a type of software testing that focuses on verifying the correctness of individual units or components of a program.
 A “unit” typically refers to the smallest piece of code that can be tested in isolation, such as a function, method, or class.